-The City and Town Budget Bulletin is published by the Indiana Association of Cities and Towns as a service to its members.
-The Association thanks the Department of Local Government Finance (DLGF) and Umbaugh's Paige Sansone for their assistance in the preparation of this bulletin.
+The City and Town Budget Bulletin is published by Accelerate Indiana Municipalities as a service to its members.
+The Association thanks the Department of Local Government Finance (DLGF) and Baker Tilly's Paige Sansone for their assistance in the preparation of this bulletin.